How to Get Internet & WiFi for Apartments

 Wired Internet Options: Fiber, Cable & DSL

-Most apartments are already pre-wired for some type of internet, whether that be fiber, cable, or DSL internet.
+Most apartment buildings are already pre-wired for some type of internet connection, whether that be fiber, cable, or DSL internet.
 Here are the most common types of wired internet services available in apartment buildings or complexes:

 Fiber Internet

-It is superior to other internet connection types because it’s fast, has very low internet latency, and can support many devices and demanding activities like streaming HD video.
+It is superior to other internet connection types because it’s fast and has enormous growth potential as the technology advances.
+Fiber also has very low internet latency and can support many devices and demanding activities like streaming HD video.
 You’re more likely to have access to fiber if your apartment is in an urban area, but it might also be more expensive than other internet options.

-Most fiber internet plans will cap out at 1,000 Mbps (or 1 Gig), though some providers offer residential speeds up to 5 Gigs.
-Given these speeds, boosted security, dependability, and few connectivity disturbances, fiber-optic internet is a go-to option for anyone looking for high-speed internet in an apartment.
+Most fiber internet plans will cap out at 2,000 Mbps (or 1 Gig), though some providers offer residential speeds up to 5 Gigs.
+Given these speeds, enhanced security, stability, and rare connectivity disturbances, fiber-optic internet is a go-to option for high-speed internet in an apartment.

 • Best internet protection